 3. Western Diamondback Rattlesnake

 This rattlesnake species is found in the Southwestern United States and Mexico.
 They range from central California east to Arkansas, and south into Sinaloa, Mexico.
 The western diamond rattlesnake is the second largest rattlesnake in the United States.
-The western diamondback has larger venom glands than many other poisonous snakes.
+The western diamondback has larger venom glands than many other venomous snakes.
 Because of this, they can deliver a fierce bite.
 The fatality rate of an untreated western diamondback bite is between 10 and 20 percent.

 - Scientific name: Crotalus atrox